amoshydra/pc-remote/README.md

 #### Setting up
 ```
-npm install
+yarn
-npm start
+yarn start
 ```
 This project uses robot.js and electron.
 Additional step is needed to install the dependency.
-A postinstall script is provided to automatically rebuild the binary of robot.js after performing `npm install`.
+A postinstall script is provided to automatically rebuild the binary for robot.js after `yarn`.

 /* yarn is not supported in this repo

 #### Developing
 ```
-npm run watch
+yarn watch
 ```
 Nodemon is used to monitor file changes and reload application.